sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * Put someone in a spot
  * Offer an opportunity, with or without cost
  * Tell them the requirements or consequences and ask

-If a player resolves a flip with the *critical failure* card, the GM may use 1 point from the *Bad Bank* to make an additional move.

 During the execution of a GM move, tools may be employed to generate ideas and make decisions: